kael000/ScrollNumber/README.md

 	tseparator: '', // thousands separator
 	prefix: '', // prefix
 	suffix: '', // suffix
-	minAlt: '', // a text or anything as displayed alternative to the minimum number
+	minAlt: '', // a text or anything to be displayed as an alternative to the min number
-	maxAlt: '' // a text or anything as displayed alternative to the minimum number };
+	maxAlt: '' // a text or anything to be displayed as an alternative to the max number };
 ```